joshmsmith/temporal-multi-agent-order-repair/README.md

 Automation agents often do this DAPRR sequence, or a subset, such as analysis, planning, and repair. <br />
 Notes:
 - Detection can often be a less expensive version of analysis, such as getting _if any_ orders need analysis
-  - it could be skipped entirely if the system can be notified when there is a problem
+  - it could be skipped entirely if the system can be notified when there is a problem such as via an event
-- Planning is a key step - it allows a human to review and approve the plans
+- *Planning* is a key step - it allows a human to review and approve the plans
 - This is a long-running human-in-the-loop agentic process, so it needs durability, interaction, and state (memory).
-In this sample, we do that with a Temporal Workflow.
+In this sample, we provide that with a Temporal Workflow.

 This pattern is applicable to **many kinds** of systems.
 Anything that a human has to detect, think about, and act on could be simplified with this kind of AI-powered automation.
 Examples include:
 - site reliability / production monitoring
 - failed transactions
 - IT infrastructure scaling (up or down)
 - customer service & support
-- work to be done
+- any work in a work queue
+- nearly anything that isn't as it should be that a human can fix with computers

 ### Repair System Overview:
 <img src="./assets/order-repair-overview.png" width="90%" alt="Order Repair Overview">